Large Cap Value Q4 2019

 C&B Large Cap Value 9.7% Russell 1000® Value Index 6.3%

 C&B Large Cap Value 4.0% Russell 1000® Value Index 4.3%

 C&B Large Cap Value 2.0% Russell 1000® Value Index 5.2%

 C&B Large Cap Value — Russell 1000® Value Index 6.6%

 C&B Large Cap Value 5.1% Russell 1000® Value Index —

 Large Cap Value Equity Composite

-The Cooke & Bieler Large Cap Value Equity Composite (Composite), whose inception date is January 1, 1977, currently includes all fully discretionary, fee paying, large cap value equity tax-exempt portfolios managed for more than one quarter.
-Prior to 2013, the minimum market value for inclusion in the composite was $1 million.
+The Cooke & Bieler Large Cap Value Equity Composite (Composite) whose inception date is January 1,1977 includes all fully discretionary, fee paying, large cap value equity tax-exempt portfolios managed for more than one quarter.
+Prior to 2013, the minimum market value was $1 million.
 Prior to July 1, 2010, the Composite included only employee benefit tax-exempt portfolios.
-For investment purposes, our style is most closely related to the large cap equity investor.
-We generally purchase securities whose market capitalizations are within the range of the Russell 1000® Index at the time of purchase.
+For investment purposes, we generally define large cap equity securities as those of companies whose market capitalization is greater than $3.5 billion and within the range of the Russell 1000® Index at initial time of purchase.
 Securities are selected using the firm’s fundamental, bottom-up approach.
 Portfolios are more concentrated, typically holding approximately 40-50 securities.
 The Composite was created in January 1997.

 The dispersion is measured using an asset weighted standard deviation of portfolio returns represented within the Composite for the full year.
 A list of composite descriptions is available upon request.
 Policies for valuing portfolios, calculating performance, and preparing compliant presentations are also available upon request.